Henshall/php-stripe-wrapper/readme.md

 We need both to create a subscription.
 Its possible to use existing customers and plans you have previously created but here we will create a new plan, and a new customer, and use them to create a subscription.

-First create a plan - run this code only one time to create a plan we will continue to use for all future subscriptions.
+#### 1) create a plan
+run this code only one time to create a plan we will continue to usefor all future subscriptions.
 ```php
 $sw = new StripeWrapper;
 $sw->setApiKey("sk_test_Gc4sdfgsdfhghsdfghsdjjjjhggg");